-- coding with doublets is impossible, regardless of reading restart interval. - the only possible reading restart interval less than 9 is 3.

-B. From the reasoning in (A), Occam's razor strongly suggests the genetic code is likely to have a reading restart interval of 3, and with (non-overlapping) triplet nucleotide codons.
+- A) Explain why coding with doublets is impossible, regardless of reading restart interval. - B) For codon lengths 3 and 4 the only possible reading restart interval less than 9 is 3.
+Please use the attached table to keep track of your results. - C) From the reasoning in (A), Occam's razor strongly suggests the genetic code is likely to have a reading restart interval of 3, and with (non-overlapping) triplet nucleotide codons.
 With these assumptions and also assuming that some codons are "stop" codons, construct as much of the genetic code table (which associates triplets of nucleotides to amino-acids or "stop" codons) as the experimental evidence in the Cracking_the_Code.pdf document allows you to justify.
+Please use the list of possible codon/amino acid combinations in the attached table to keep track of your results.